 Technological advancements, market developments and other factors may increase our costs or alter our customers' existing operating models or the services they require, which could result in reduced demand for our services.
 For example, a transition to a decentralized electric power grid, which relies on more dispersed and smaller-scale renewable energy sources, could reduce the need for large infrastructure projects and significant maintenance and rehabilitation programs, thereby reducing demand for, or profitability of, our services.
+Additionally, if traditional utilities are unable to meet the electricity demand of certain industries, such as technology or manufacturing companies, it could alter existing operating models and could result in a reduction in demand for our services.
 Our future success will depend, in part, on our ability to anticipate and adapt to these and other potential changes in a cost-effective manner and to offer services that meet customer demands and evolving industry standards.
 If we fail to do so or incur significant expenditures in adapting to such change, our businesses, financial condition, results of operations and cash flows could be materially and adversely affected.